mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 {% include image.html file="shot3.jpg" href="https://twitter.com/mattbierner/status/843559862642532352" %}

 Observing my surroundings for the first time, what I immediately noticed was the image quality.
 It was not good.
 Not that this was unexpected of course.
 The SR-T 101's viewfinder was never intended for capturing images; it provides users a rough but workable preview of what the image will look like on film.
-Now try viewing that merely workable preview using a tiny cheep digital sensor—one that was in all likelihood entirely improperly focused—and down-sample the result to a 640x480 jpeg.
+Now try viewing that merely workable preview using a tiny cheap digital sensor—one that was in all likelihood entirely improperly focused—and down-sample the result to a 640x480 jpeg.
 The result is kind of a blurry mess, especially when used for VR.
 Don't get me wrong though; once I adapted, I actually came to appreciate the low quality because it gives the view a truly authentic classic camera visual style.
 No filters needed here.

 I started the shoot with 28mm MD Rokkor f2.8 lens.
 Normally a 28mm lens would be considered a wide-angle, but used for my vision, the view actually felt fairly claustrophobic.
 This made me really appreciate just how wide normal human vision is.
 Using this lens, I could only really see objects directly in front of me, not those to the side or even those on the ground in front of me.
 I had to pan the camera about to get any real sense of my surroundings.